khizarhaider2000/ASR/README.md

 - Works well: commands with distinctive wording, especially the longest (“remind me...”) and shortest (“call Computerwise”) clips.
 - Struggles occasionally: Class 1 (“Elvis Presley”) can be confused if background music/noise is present; the two-stage model (`train_two_stage.py`) mitigates this.
 - Best results when clips last between 3 s and 10 s with minimal background noise.
+- Live demos (`demo.py`, `demo_gui.py`) rely on gTTS for speech synthesis; ensure the machine has an active internet connection or the spoken feedback will fall back to console messaging.

 ## Data Structure